python/mypy/docs/source/kinds_of_types.rst

     ``Optional[...]`` *does not* mean a function argument with a default value.
     However, if the default value of an argument is ``None``, you can use an optional type for the argument, but it's not enforced by default.
-    You can use the ``--no-implicit-optional`` command-line option to stop treating arguments with a ``None`` default value as having an implicit ``Optional[...]`` type.
+    You can use the :option:`--no-implicit-optional <mypy --no-implicit-optional>` command-line option to stop treating arguments with a ``None`` default value as having an implicit ``Optional[...]`` type.
 It's possible that this will become the default behavior in the future.